nostromo-1/robotic-car-ESP32/README.md

 * Display module SSD1306
 * An inertial module unit based on LSM9DS1 (controlled via I2C), like https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout
 * An ESP32 development board, like [this](https://www.mouser.es/ProductDetail/Espressif-Systems/ESP32-DevKitC-32E?qs=GedFDFLaBXFpgD0kAZWDrQ%3D%3D).
 It needs Bluetooth classic, so it must be the ESP32 (and not one of the variants).
 The WROOM module is enough, with 4M flash and no PSRAM.
-* Transistors, capacitors, resistors, and scan button.
-A 6V buzzer.
+* Transistors, capacitors, resistors, a 6V buzzer, and a push button (this will be used to communicate with the car, see Operation)
 * For the audio amplifier: a LM386 integrated circuit, an 8 ohm small speaker and some resistors and capacitors.
 See the schematics.
 The audio signal is taken from the GPIO using the internal DAC, so an analogue amplifier is enough.
 Alternatively, you can use another amplifier like one based on [TPA2005D1](https://www.sparkfun.com/products/11044).
 * For the battery status monitor: a PCF8591.
 * Power supply: two 18650 type batteries in series, protected.
 I use 2600 mAh Nitecore.
 The 5V supply for the ESP32 board comes from a switching regulator.
 I use the [S7V7F5](https://www.pololu.com/product/2119).
 Alternatively, you can use 6 NiMH AA batteries.